Mircea-MMXXI/azapy/predocs/CVaR_th_doc_base.md

 CVaR stands for *Conditional Value at Risk*.
 It is one of the most popular risk measures in finance.
-*azapy* implements a generalization of CVaR, namely the Mixture CVaR or mCVaR.
+**azapy** implements a generalization of CVaR, namely the Mixture CVaR (mCVaR).

 mCVaR is a superposition of CVaR measures for different confidence levels.
-The single CVaR measure can be viewed as a particular case of mCVar.
+The single CVaR measure is a particular case of mCVar.

 The mCVaR dispersion measure is defined as